 - Another really great option is due date clubs.
 You can share experiences and information with a group made entirely of moms due in the same month as you.
 There are due date clubs on both Mothering.com and What to Expect.

 - The Bump is a popular site for information on fertility, pregnancy, childbirth, and babies.
-While the entire site isn’t dedicated to natural childbirth, you can see discussions with that theme here.
+While the entire site isn’t dedicated to natural childbirth, they do have a natural birth section.

 Natural Birth Resources: Websites

 There are countless websites about pregnancy, childbirth, and parenting, and a great many that are specifically natural birth resources.
 Here are several great ones you may enjoy:

 - Kopa Birth Created by an RN, Lamaze Certified Childbirth Educator, and Mom of 7, Kopa Birth® offers practical, medically accurate tips for a healthy pregnancy, natural hospital birth, and baby care.